 If it’s not possible to obtain consent from everyone with parental responsibility, then it is advisable to seek the services of a professional mediator (a form of Alternative Dispute Resolution).
 If this isn’t practical, or mediation fails to reach a satisfactory resolution, the next step is to seek a court order.

 If granted, a court order allows the name of a child to be changed without the consent of the other party.
-The type of order that would need to be applied for is called a ‘Specific Issue Order’.
-This type of order gives direction on a specific point relating to your child’s life, in this case, their name.
+The type of order that you need to apply for is called a Specific Issue Order.
+This type of order gives direction on a specific area of your child’s life, in this case, their legal name.

 You can find a court in your area using the court finder website:

 “where a court is considering whether or not to make one or more orders under this Act with respect to a child, it shall not make the order or any of the orders unless it considers that doing so would be better for the child than making no order at all.”